-In this guide, I’ll analyze the latest generation of the Dodge Challenger, pinpointing Challenger’s best years to buy and the worst Dodge Challenger years to avoid.
+In this guide, we’re delving into the latest iteration of the Dodge Challenger.
+I’ll show you the best years to buy and the worst to avoid, giving you the inside information for a savvy purchase.

 Table of ContentsShow